rs028/atmosch-R/README.md

 CONFIGURATION
 -------------

-Download the atmosch-R files in a directory (e.g. "Z:\My Documents\atmosch-R")
+Download the atmosch-R files in a directory (e.g. "Z:\My Documents\atmosch-R").

 Create a file called .Rprofile in the home directory (e.g. "Z:\My Documents) with the following text: